- 7:30 am

-Everyone is welcome to “tri triathlon” at our prestigious venue, Surrey Sports Park, which boasts state-of-the-art triathlon facilities and Starbucks coffee.
+Everyone is welcome to “tri triathlon” at the prestigious Surrey Sports Park – a venue boasting a state-of-the-art sports centre.

-The Kids Triathlons are introductory events designed for children (8 yrs+) who are looking to “tri triathlon” – perhaps for the first time or to help improve their times from previous years.
+The Kids TriStar Triathlons are introductory events designed for children (8-14) who are looking to “tri triathlon” – perhaps for the first time, or to improve on previous years.

 Event Manager: Sam